 Cell phones have become essential to daily life, but the variety of products can be overwhelming.
 This guide to buying a cell phone will help you find the phone that best fits your needs.

 Finding the right cell phone has become an art in recent years.
-There are so many brands and models with varying features, and that can overwhelm.
-Apple, Samsung, Blackberry, Huawei, and other brands all have their own take on the cell phone.
+There are so many brands and models with varying features, and that can feel overwhelming.
+Apple, Samsung, Blackberry, Huawei and other brands all have their own take on the cell phone.
 To help you understand what’s important when buying a cell phone, I’ve put together this comprehensive buying guide.

 Types of Cell Phones